Pathey Holo Deri

-Pathey Holo Deri is a 1957 Bengali film directed by Agradoot.
+Pathey Holo Deri is a 1957 Bengali romantic drama film directed by Agradoot.
 The film's music was composed by Robin Chatterjee.
-The film stars Uttam Kumar, and Suchitra Sen in leading role and others artists like Shishir Batabyal, Anil Bhattacharya, Mihir Bhattacharya, Chhabi Biswas, Bharati Devi, Chandrabati Devi, Jahar Ganguli, Anup Kumar, Shyam Laha, Gopal Majumdar, Chitra Mandal, Sova Sen, and Kamala Mukherjee in the supporting roles.
+The film stars Uttam Kumar, and Suchitra Sen in leading role and others artists like Shishir Batabyal, Anil Bhattacharya, Mihir Bhattacharya, Chhabi Biswas, 4, Chandrabati Devi, Jahar Ganguli, Anup Kumar, Shyam Laha, Gopal Majumdar, Chitra Mandal, Sova Sen, and Kamala Mukherjee in the supporting roles.
 This is the first ever color Bengali film in history.
 The film became a huge success at the box office.

 Plot

 The story follows Jayanta, a poor doctor, who falls in love with Mallika, the granddaughter of a wealthy man.
 Mallika helps Jayanta by giving him her mother's jewellery in order to fund his study of medicine in Europe.
 However, her grandfather, who is against their relationship, creates misunderstandings between the two and plans to wed Mallika off to another man.
 Things change when Jayanta comes back to find Mallika in a psychotic vegetative state resulting out of the anxiety and depression of being estranged from him.
 He sets out on a mission to devote all his life to cure her.